What destinations can we choose from during our sailing class?

 Where will I sleep on board?

 Gallivant has four sleeping areas.
 There are two private double berths with a door located fore and aft, and two settees in the salon area that both convert into single berths.
 You can see them on the "Our Teaching Vessel" page.
-Please scroll down to the bottom of the page to see the settees and berths.

 The captain typically sleeps in the port settee in the salon area so he can get up to check the boat at night without disturbing anyone.
 Students are assigned to the other three sleeping areas.
 Couples are given priority to berth assignments.
 If one student is a woman then she would typically be assigned a private berth.

 Since there are four places to sleep on board this means that three single students and a captain make up a full boat.
 Note also that if there are couples there could be more students since a couple can share a double berth and there is still room for two singles and a captain.
 If we have a full boat then one student has to sleep in the starboard settee.
 Note that there is a table dividing the port and starboard settees so it is not like doubling students into a berth.
+There is also a curtain on board that can be put up to add more privacy if desired.

 Please note that Virgin Islands Sailing Academy does not double single students into one double berth.
 Many other sailing schools double single students into a double berth and put up a lee cloths down the middle.
 Our policy of not doubling single students into a double berth is in line with our desire to keep the highest standards possible in our classes.
 We believe that our sailing classes should maximize sailing education and also be fun.